 17. Focus on the story behind the post.
 The image may be the star and the hashtags may offer context, but the caption tells a specific story, highlights subject matter expertise, and gives insight into the context of the photo.
 Make sure it is formatted properly and use emojis sparingly.
 Write captions that convert.
 Long-form captions are a form of micro-blogging.
 Research shows longer-form captions perform better than short ones.
 Provide the specific action you want someone to take with a succinct CTA in your copy.

-18. Download editing apps.
+18. Download social media editing apps.
 Use apps such as Afterlight, VSCO, Whitagram, Pic Stitch, Aviary, Hyperlapse, Quick, Bokehful, and Snapseed to edit photos.
 Studies have shown that photos using Mayfair, Inkwell, Amaro, Walden and Lo-Fi filters to get more likes and enhance your images.
 Social media technology changes at a rapid pace.
 Be sure to download the lastest apps users are using to create social media marketing content.

 19. Social Listening.
 Follow and monitor top trends to grow your brand’s awareness and stay on top of industry trends through a newsjacking strategy.
 Use social listening tools such as Mention or Google Alerts to monitor for brand Latergram, HootSuite or TweetDeck can also help with this process.

-20. Analyze new followers.
+20. Analyze new follower growth.
 Get to know your followers to make posts more relevant to them.
 When someone follows you, follow them back and then analyze what your followers are interested in and what hashtags they use.

 21. Run contests.
 Have an incentive for your Instagram community to share content and promote your brand with the use of prizes and giveaways.
 For example, National Geographic hosted a #MyAWAY Contest where users could upload photos of places that, to them, are an escape.
 On Instagram, they would tag the photos with #MyAWAY and at the end of the contest period, one lucky fan wins a digital camera plus goodies from NatGeo and Go RVing.

 23. Create a compelling visual aesthetic.
 Post photos that show the lifestyle of your customers, while staying relevant to your brand.
 Your account should be a balance of fun pictures and branded, promotional business photos.
 It is important to establish your brand identity and the look of your Instagram account before you launch your business on this social media marketing platform.
-Make sure all images share the same aesthetic.
+Make sure all images on your Instagram grid share the same aesthetic.
 Although the days of the perfectly planned Instagram aesthetic are behind us, every photo should still be cohesive and tie into your overall brand strategy.

 25. Post at peak times.
-According to a study by TrackMaven, the most effective days to post are Friday, Saturday and Sunday.
+According to a study by TrackMaven, the most effective days to post are Friday, Saturday, and Sunday.
 Another study found that posting at 5 PM EST yields a higher engagement rate.
 If you are wondering, ‘when is the best time to post on Instagram?’ the answer depends on your vertical, coast and niche.

 27. Resize Graphics.
-Make sure all of your graphics are consistent using a graphic design software such as canva.com.
+Make sure all of your graphics are consistent using graphic design software such as Canva.
 Be sure to use Canva’s “magic resize” tool to resize images to spec to fit the Instagram specs.

 28. Promote your Instagram handle.
 Connect your Instagram account to your website using social plugins and link your Instagram handle in your email signature to expand your reach.
 This creates an avenue for traffic for each social media site.
-Also consider making your Instagram account to your Facebook business page for a seamless user experience.
+Be sure to link your Instagram account to your Facebook business page for a seamless user experience.